 The present club was formed in May 1996 by the amalgamation of two long standing Edinburgh drama clubs - The Makars and Davidson's Mains Dramatic Club (DMDC).
 In 2002 the new club formally adopted the name The Edinburgh Makars.

 We usually put on two or three full-scale productions a year, one of which is in the Edinburgh Fringe, as well as other one or two night performances primarily intended for club members and friends.
-There are regular clubnights on the first Monday of each month with a variety of events including playreadings and workshops, as well as occasional theatre visits and other social occasions.
+We often have an entry in the SCDA One Act Festival.
+There are regular clubnights on the second Monday of each month with a variety of events including playreadings and workshops, as well as occasional theatre visits and other social occasions.

-We are a registered Scottish charity (SCO20999) and are a member of the Scottish Community Drama Association.
+We are a registered Scottish charity (SC020999) and are a member of the Scottish Community Drama Association.
 We have clubrooms in Brunswick Street Lane as well as a costume and scenery store.

 The Makars was founded in 1932 by Christine Orr, the well-known Scottish actress, broadcaster and playwright, with the intention of performing her own plays.
 During the winter of 1933/34 the name "The Makars" was adopted, an old Scots word for the makers of poetry and drama.